 They would even be happy to sleep in your bed with you, although this isn’t recommended due to sleep disturbance issues.
 It’s always best to get them their own dog bed, and make sure you choose one that’s suitable for them!

 Despite these minor differences, a LOT of their personality traits overlap!

-They are placid, calm, and docile, affectionate, and friendly towards strangers, children, and other dogs, providing they are exposed to them from an early age.
+They are placid, calm, docile, affectionate, and friendly towards strangers, children, and other dogs, provided they are exposed to them from an early age.

 However, both breeds are prone to nervousness and anxiety if not properly socialized, becoming shy, timid, or overwhelmed when their surroundings are busy.